-Connect with Conway Behavioral Health by calling them directly.
+Conway Behavioral Health

 About Conway Behavioral Health

 Conway Behavioral Health Hospital provides a place for hope and healing for adolescents and adults facing mental health and co-occurring substance use challenges.
-Their services include inpatient treatment, day treatment (PHP), intensive outpatient programs (IOP), and detoxification services.
+Their services include inpatient treatment, day treatment (PHP), intensive outpatient programs (IOP), and detox.
 Located 30 miles north of Little Rock, their campus features therapeutic spaces designed for comfort and safety, with specialized services like transcranial magnetic stimulation (TMS) enhancing their comprehensive offerings.

 Conway emphasizes strengths-based care, aiming to equip clients with lasting tools for emotional resilience.
 Their clinical team uses approaches such as dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), and medication management to stabilize symptoms, build distress tolerance, and improve communication.
 Recreational therapy, experiential activities, and fitness programming enhance healing by addressing the physical, emotional, and social dimensions of recovery.